An Early Investor Says Uber Has An Opportunity To "Reset The Culture"

 Kapor Klein said the Holder report was intended to be forward-looking, and believes the company is committed to ensuring that "no person is ever treated like Susan Fowler was treated."
 But the question of what, if anything, will be done to make up for the mistakes of the past remains.

-"Certainly I think that Susan Fowler, and the employees who suffered in the past, who’ve been mistreated, who've been dismissed, and retaliated against.
-All those horrible things that have happened – in no way do I think that ought to be forgotten," she said.
+"Certainly I think that Susan Fowler, and the employees who suffered in the past, who’ve been mistreated, who've been dismissed, and retaliated against — all those horrible things that have happened — in no way do I think that ought to be forgotten," she said.
 "I’d be interested in hearing whether there’s anything that Uber or any other company could do for Susan, to make her whole."

 The recommendations made in the Holder report are, in some cases, quite granular.
 For example, the report recommends scheduling nightly catered dinners earlier, so that employees can take advantage of the benefit without staying late at work every night.
 Other parts of the report have specific suggestions for dealing with alcohol in the workplace.

 On the surface, it would seem some of the suggestions could apply broadly to a number of companies in the tech industry.
-But Kapor Klein warned against copy-catting the recommendations without adequate soul-searching.
+But Kapor Klein warned against copycatting the recommendations without adequate soul-searching.
 “I would be cautious and would not encourage another company to go through the Holder recommendations and adopt them wholesale," she said.
 "Each of the categories needs to be addressed, but in the context of one's business and one's culture and one's values.”

 In addition being a founding partner of Kapor Capital, Kapor Klein is a founding member of Project Include, a group that provides advice on diversity and inclusion issues.
 She said many tech companies have expressed an interest in examining their own workplace practices in recent months, and that the Uber employees who were involved in the months-long process of bringing issues at Uber to the surface should “take some pride in being part of a seismic shift in the tech ecosystem.”